EgorShabalin/EgorShabalin/README.md

 ### Egor Shabalin

 #### Hi there!
-##### I am a Python developer and I am always open for new connections and new knoledge.
+##### I am a Python developer and I am always open for new connections and new knowledge.
 ##### I love to make webservices and learn new things.
 Some info about me here:

 [![Linkedin Badge](https://img.shields.io/badge/-Egor_Shabalin-black?style=flat-square&logo=Linkedin&link=https://www.linkedin.com/in/egor-shabalin-python-developer/)](https://www.linkedin.com/in/egor-shabalin-python-developer/)